7 Best Squirrel Traps and Repellents

 #5 – Loraffe Ultrasonic Squirrel Repellent

-While many ultrasonic repellents get a bad rap (deservedly so), the Loraffe unit is one that actually works and is one of the best methods to keep squirrels away from your indoor areas.
+Ultrasonic repellents tend to get a bad rap (and deservedly so).
+However, the Loraffe unit is one that actually worked well for us.
+It’s one of the best methods to keep squirrels away from your indoor areas.
+Just remember that some pets may not appreciate the ultrasonic sounds.

 #6 – Exterminators Choice Rodent Defense